cap-js/sdm/README.md

 }
 ```

-- Ensure service.Incidents.attachments is the correct path for your entity and its attachments element where you have defined composition of many Attachments.
+- Ensure `service.Incidents.attachments` is the correct path for your entity and its attachments element where you have defined `composition of many Attachments`.
-- Ensure ProcessorService in Action: 'ProcessorService.editLink' is the name of your service.
+- Ensure ProcessorService in Action: `ProcessorService.editLink` is the name of your service.
-- Repeat this annotation for other entities if you have defined composition of many Attachments in multiple places.
+- Repeat this annotation for other entities if you have defined `composition of many Attachments` in multiple places.

 ## Known Restrictions